fantasyland101/boatdrone/README.md

 on my laptop i open /html/liveActionView.html in firefox webb browser and can from there controll my rc boat.
 **Some of the code only works on firefox such as input-sliders**

-I take no liability in you using this repo in any way shape or form.

 ## autossh
 autossh is a program that can reverse port forward automaticaly and reconect a disconected  ssh reverse port forward.
 I plan to use this in the future

-thank you random person for this gpsd-python libary: https://github.com/MartijnBraam/gpsd-py3

 # Hardware
-pin 17 and 18 send out pwm to control 1 servo and one rc-motor-controller (not tested).
+pin 17 and 18 send out pwm to control one servo and one rc-motor-controller (not tested).